Man arrested outside Dallas PD southwest patrol division

-A man was arrested Wednesday afternoon after showing up to Dallas PD Southwest patrol with a mask, guns and drugs in his vehicle.
+A man was arrested Wednesday afternoon after showing up to Dallas PD Southwest patrol with a mask, guns and drugs in his vehicle and threatening to shoot.

 In the man’s car was a mask in the style worn by the group Anonymous, multiple guns and marijuana.
 A Dallas police major tweeted a photo of the items.